UW-CTRL/AA548-spr2024/bite-size-notes/week-6-e-Perception_Aware_MPC_Paper_review.md

 The figure above shows the quadrotors maintaining their velocity at the same time maximizing their vision space around objects.

+Some limitations with this approach like any other multi-step approach is the discretization wherein, if we want to increase the time horizon and decrease the time-step, the computation time increases by $\mathcal{O}(N^2)$.
+Moreover, the the cost function is constrained to be convex in nature, and further work needs to be done to make sure the proposed method works efficiently with non-convex scenarios as well, as opposed to traditional MPC that can convexify non-convex problems via methods such as Sequential Convexification.
 ## References

 [1] Falanga, D., Foehn, P., Lu, P., \& Scaramuzza, D. (2018).
 PAMPC: Perception-aware model predictive control for quadrotors.
 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS). https://doi.org/10.1109/iros.2018.8593739